dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 25, 2023.md

 When [describing their motivations and goals for building Base](https://base.mirror.xyz/jjQnUq_UNTQOk7psnGBFOsShi7FlrRp8xevQUipG_Gk), the Coinbase Team outlined how crucial they think it is for the growth of web3 to build a platform that could support useful dapps and the next billion users web3.
 Coinbase also noted that their own stack was built mostly on web2 technologies before they began building Base, which fed into their motivation as well as pushed them to build something that could be used both internally and by developers who want to build with Coinbase-grade security.

 So, what’s the future of Base and how does Coinbase envision the future of L2s?
+Coinbase has contributed to ecosystem infrastructure such as [EIP4844](https://www.coinbase.com/blog/supporting-eip-4844-reducing-fees-for-ethereum-layer-2-rollups), which helps reduce fees for L2 rollups.
+They want Base to be interoperable with other chains as opposed to an “island”, and the Coinbase team envisions a superchain forming that makes it easier to “jointly scale Ethereum”.
+Coinbase also announced their [Base Ecosystem Fund](https://docs.google.com/forms/d/e/1FAIpQLSeiSAod4PAbXlvvDGtHWu-GqzGpvHYfaTQR2f77AawD7GYc4Q/viewform) to support teams developing on Base.

+## Spotify AI + NFTs

+In the lead up to their [Stream On](https://newsroom.spotify.com/stream-on/) event on March 8th, Spotify has announced two key features that have the online community buzzing: an AI-powered DJ

+## New Seed Rounds in web3

 ## US Copyright Office Weights In on Stable Diffusion

-## Spotify AI + NFTs
+## DOJ to Unveil Antitrust Suit Blocking Adobe’s Figma Acquisition